jonahperna123/HLEquityCalculator/README.md

 # Hold 'Em EquityCalculator

-Welcome to an Equity Calculator for Texas Hold 'Em!
+Welcome to an Equity Calculator for Texas Hold 'Em, built by Jonah Perna

 # To test via expo please: